Irreversible 2-conversion set in graphs of bounded degree: Irreversible 2-conversion set is NP-complete

 The graph $G_{\F}=(V,E)$ corresponding to the 3-SAT instance $\F$ constructed from these gadgets has a linear size in the size of $\cal F$.
 The size of $L$ is $15m+n+1$.
 Thus $s$ is set to $n+|L| = 15m+2n+1$.

-\begin{lemma} If $\F$ is satisfiable then there exists an irreversible 2-conversion set $S$ of size $n + |L|$ in $G_{\F}$. \end{lemma} \begin{proof} The set $S$ consists of $|L|$ leaves and from every variable gadget $g(X_i)$ we choose either $x_i$ or $y_i$ if $X_i$ is evaluated true or false, respectively.
-Since $\F$ is satisfiable then after a finite number of steps every gadget for a clause has at least one black vertex.
+\begin{lemma} If $\F$ is satisfiable then there exists an irreversible 2-conversion set $S$ of size $n + |L|$ in $G_{\F}$. \end{lemma} \begin{proof} Let $\sigma: \{X_1, \dots, X_n\}\rightarrow \{\text{true}, \text{false}\}$ be a satisfying assignment of $\F$.
+We choose the set $S$ to contain the set $L$ of leaves of $G_{\F}$ and one vertex from each variable gadget; from each gadget $g(X_i)$ we choose $x_i$ if $\sigma(X_i)=\text{true}$ and $y_i$ if $\sigma(X_i)=\text{false}$.
+Since $\sigma$ is a satisfying assignment, after a finite number of steps every clause gadget gets at least one black vertex in its spine.
 Then in at most two steps all clause gadgets are completely black.
-Next the collecting path gets black in at most $m$ steps and the distributing path gets black in next $n$ steps.
-Now, for $0 \le i \le n$, the vertex $z_i$ has two black neighbors and it gets black.
+Next the collecting path gets black in at most $m$ steps and the distributing path gets black in another $n$ steps.
+Meanwhile, for each $i\in [n]$, the vertex $z_i$ gets two black neighbors and so it also gets black.
 The remaining white vertex of the pair $x_i, y_i$ gets black in the next step.
 Finally, also the remaining antennas for every variable get black.
 Hence all vertices of $G_{\F}$ get black in the process. \end{proof}

-\begin{lemma} If $\F$ is not satisfiable then there is no irreversible 2-conversion set of size $n + |L|$. \end{lemma} \begin{proof} Assume for contradiction that there exists an irreversible 2-conversion set $S$ of size $n + |L|$.
-By Observation~\ref{obs:degone}, $L \subseteq S$.
-Moreover, due to Observation~\ref{obs:variable}, $S$ must contain one of $\{x_i, y_i\}$ for each $i \in [n]$.
+\begin{lemma} If $\F$ is not satisfiable then there is no irreversible 2-conversion set of size $n + |L|$ in $G_{\F}$. \end{lemma} \begin{proof} Assume for contradiction that there exists an irreversible 2-conversion set $S$ of size $n + |L|$ in $G_{\F}$.
+By Observation~\ref{obs:degone}, we have $L \subseteq S$.
+Due to Observation~\ref{obs:variable}(c), each variable gadget contains exactly one non-leaf vertex of $S$.
+So by Observation~\ref{obs:variable}(d), $S$ must contain exactly one of $\{x_i, y_i\}$ for each $i \in [n]$.
 Hence there are no other black vertices.
 We derive the truth assignment of the variables in the following way.
 We set $X_i$ true if $x_i \in S$ and false if $y_i \in S$.

 Let $C = (L_o \vee L_p \vee L_q) $ be a clause of $\F$.
-The gadget corresponding to $C$ gets black after a finite number of steps of the process.
+The gadget $g(C)$ gets black after a finite number of steps of the process.
 By Observation~\ref{obs:paths}, $g(C)$ got black because of one of $g(X_o)$, $g(X_p)$ or $g(X_q)$.
 Hence $C$ is evaluated as true in $\F$.
 Therefore all clauses of $\F$ are evaluated as true which is a contradiction with the assumption that $\F$ is not satisfiable. \end{proof}

 The proof of Theorem~\ref{thm:np} is now finished.